Atlantic City, New Jersey: Religious events

+The Orange Loop

+The Orange Loop is a neighborhood near the beach in Atlantic City with a focus on live music establishments like Anchor Rock Club and Tennessee Beer Hall.

+It runs perpendicular from the boardwalk inland roughly to St. Nicholas of Tolentine Church.

+It is bounded by Tennessee Avenue, St. James Place, Pacific Avenue and the boardwalk, and derives its name from the orange color of those streets on a traditional Monopoly gameboard.
+The Orange Loop Amphitheater hosted the Frantic City indie rock music festival on the loop in 2022.

 Sports

 The Atlantic City Race Course in Hamilton Township was a horse racing track that operated from 1946 to 2015.

 The ShopRite LPGA Classic is an LPGA Tour women's golf tournament held near Atlantic City since it started in 1986.

 Professional boxing

 Since February 2, 1887, the city of Atlantic City has seen 2,538 (as of September 2018) professional boxing fight programs, the first one being one with a main event fight between Willie Clark, 3-0-3, and debuting Horace Leeds, won by Clark on points over four rounds.
 During the 1980s, professional boxing activity boomed in Atlantic City, at times rivaling Las Vegas, Nevada, in staging major boxing fights.
 Fighters who fought in Atlantic City at that era include Marvelous Marvin Hagler, Thomas Hearns, Wilfredo Gómez, Jeff Chandler, Larry Holmes, George Foreman, Mike Tyson and others.
 Fights included The Brawl For it All, Tyson versus Holmes, Tyson versus Michael Spinks, and Roberto Durán versus Iran Barkley.
 Many boxing matches were held at Donald Trump's Trump Plaza, promoted either by Bob Arum or Don King.